 Consolidated must be notified within 24hrs of failed testing, and the backflow prevention assembly is required to be repaired or replaced within ten days.
 Be advised that Consolidated may require certified inspections at more frequent intervals (e.g., change of business use or significant changes in the use of water).

-Contractors – be advised adequate backflow prevention is required during construction or any projects utilizing Consolidated water lines.
+Contractors – be advised adequate backflow prevention is required during construction or any projects utilizing Consolidated water.
+Please contact the Consolidated Backflow Prevention Department directly for new construction and retrofit DOMESTIC or FIRE line backflow specifications.

 Any person or company who violates this program or CDPHE regulations shall be subject to the termination of water service until the violation is properly corrected and inspected by an authorized representative of the Consolidated Backflow Prevention Department.